jarcane/handhRL/README.md

 libtcod is distributed under the BSD license.
 See LIBTCOD-LICENSE.txt.
 The SDL library is distributed according to the LGPL as mentioned in README-SDL.txt.

-handhRL is (c) 2014 by John Berry.
+handhRL is Copyright 2014 by John S. Berry III.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by